 Live-streaming space is on fire.
 Everyone from up and coming creators to professionals to small business and F500 companies are live-streaming to grow their presence online, to get their message out, and to connect.

 A lot is written about how to stream from desktop PCs.
-There is powerful software like Streamlabs OBS or OBS or Xsplit that you can download on you computer.
+There is powerful software like Streamlabs Desktop or Xsplit that you can download on you computer.
 There are also many options to live-stream directly from your phone.

 But what about streaming from a Chromebook?
 Chromebooks are wildly popular.
 Recent BBC article called out that Chromebooks overtake Apple Mac laptops in popularity.